vinodkumar4b9/KPMG/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Challenge 2

-Regarding Task 2 I have created a shell script(meta.sh) that will query the meta data of an instance within AWS in JSOM format, You can use the Simple shell script which fetches the data in JSON format as below
+Regarding Task 2 I have created a shell script(meta.sh) that will query the meta data of an instance within AWS in JSON format, You can use the Simple shell script which fetches the data in JSON format as below

 ![image](https://user-images.githubusercontent.com/12294021/141623019-041fee0b-da47-4656-b632-39bd9d56ef78.png)